StarCraftFANS/stm32-i2c-24c01c/README.md

 NOTES:
 * The warning `Warning: Page write crossed...` is harmless in case of `24C01C` EEPROM (it has 16-byte page buffer as desribed
-  in [24C01C data-sheet].
+  in [24C01C data-sheet][24C01C].
 However if you will use different EEPROM version you may need to correct macro:

   ```c